 I’m not going to lie.
 It felt so good last month to tell the entire internet I hate shiplap.
 It felt even better when some of you agreed with me that it’s being way too overused.
 Just stop already, Joanna.
 I’m not hatin’, but enough is enough.
 Needless to say, this second round of Fearless…

 Disclosure: Tuft & Needle provided me with a new mattress, however all opinions are 100% mine.
+Affiliate links may be contained in this post.
 I have never been so stressed about a project before.
 Never, y’all.
 I swore I was not making a new headboard for the master bedroom at the 70’s Landing Pad myself.
-I even found some great options that were…
+I…

+This post is sponsored by FrogTape, however all opinions are 100% mine.
+Affiliate links may be contained in this post.
 Not even gonna lie, this room design took me out of my comfort zone more than any other.
-As I’ve said before, I was stressed during most of the whole process about the pink walls not working out as well as they were in my head.
-But on top of that, I also doubted my headboard project,…
+As I’ve said before, I was stressed during most of the whole process about the pink walls not working out…

 It’s time for another update on the master bedroom makeover!
 As shocking as it was (and even still is a little to me) I opted to use some pink in this room.
 Trust me, I questioned myself on this color choice no less than 158 times during this makeover.
 It worked out perfectly in the end…

+This post is sponsored by FrogTape, however all opinions are 100% mine.
+Affiliate links may be contained in this post.
 Grunt Labor says that my projects result in one of two ways: I knock it out of the park.
 It’s an epic fail.
-The former made me feel all high and mighty and the latter brought me back down to reality real quick.
-I tell you this because halfway through this room makeover I was certain…
+The former made me feel all high and mighty and the latter brought me…

 I realize it’s been well over a month since I first showed you the masculine guest bedroom and office makeover – A.K.A.
 Bill’s room.